zzjrabbit/marlin/README.md

 dumbname is currently in development.
 You can currently install the crates via `git` specifications.
 (I'm aware that this is not explained well.)
+Look at the tutorials in the Usage section for detailed instructions.

 ## ❓ Usage